-In this article, you'll learn how to combine your audience to a primary audience that uses groups.
+In this article, you'll learn how to combine your audience to a primary audience that uses tags.

 Before you start